-B4 Peace Vision and Projects
+B4 Peace Vision

 B4 Peace uses art at the community level to engage communities in their own peacebuilding process.
 B4 Peace facilitates this exploration through art installations, performances and peace-art workshops.
 In each project, B4 Peace utilizes multiple types of presentations to appeal to different people and their unique preferences.
 Genuine engagement is a key ingredient in B4 Peace projects and is necessary to accomplish the healing and transformative process of peace art.
 The model that B4 Peace follows is straightforward and profound: